qlibs/mph/README.md

 - How long it the compilation takes with `mph`?

-    > Depending on the number of keys/keys and policy used the compilation time may vary.
-Most use cases should compile in miliesconds/seconds on both gcc/clang.
+    > Depending on the number of keys and chosen policies the compilation time may vary.
+Most of the use cases should compile in miliesconds/seconds on both gcc/clang.

 - Is C++20 required to use `mph`?